Vegan Tikka Masala with Tofu and Cauliflower

 Stephanie McKercher, RDN

-Vegan Tikka Masala with tofu and cauliflower is a totally plant-based version of the Indian-inspired dish with creamy, coconut tomato sauce and a plethora of flavorful spices.
-Recipe includes both skillet and Instant Pot preparations.
+Vegan Tikka Masala with tofu and cauliflower is a cozy, Indian-inspired dinner made with creamy coconut tomato sauce and warming spices.
+Includes stovetop and Instant Pot methods for a flexible, plant-based meal.

 Prep Time 30 minutes